Bounga/bounga.org/_posts/2011-09-12-thor-a-command-line-scripting-tool.md

 ---
-layout: post
 title: Thor - a command-line scripting tool
 category: ruby
 tags: ['ruby', 'gem', 'command-line', 'admin', 'shell', 'thor', 'rake']
 ---

 [Thor](https://github.com/wycats/thor) is a simple and efficient tool for building self-documenting command line utilities.
 I'm a shell guy, I use a terminal everyday and most of my job is done in my [favorite text editor](http://macromates.com) or in a terminal.
 To be effective I need to have a suitable text editor and the ability to automate most of the things I do in the terminal.

 Here comes Thor.
 Thor will help you to script your common actions and command-lines.
 Rather than having five commands to do a recurent job why just not having one?!

 Thor will remove the pain of having to handle command-line options parsing, documentation and tasks dependencies.
 You'll be able to use Thor on a given project or even system-wide.
 It's a system-wide [Rake](http://rake.rubyforge.org/) on steroïds which ease command-line options parsing, inline help generation, file-system manipulation, templating, …

 This post will show you how you can use Thor to simplify your daily tasks.
 We'll see all Thor capabilities and show some simple but real-world use cases.

 Last but not least, Thor was written by [Yehuda Katz](http://yehudakatz.com/).